Connect with Copyright Services

 Information about journals, books, and open access for authors looking to publish scholarly works.

-An overview of what open access is, answers to frequently asked questions, and information about how to make your work open access.
+What open access is, a list of APC discounts, answers to frequently asked questions, and information about how to make your work open access.

 Addenda you can use when signing publishing agreements for articles and books.